 I am on fair terms with the servants of the public that carry responsibility for registration – especially deaths and shipping.
 I used to have several inter-colonial newspapers delivered to me direct from the port, but that was before the invention of the National Library of Australia’s Trove electric telegraph.
-With more colonial newspapers than ever before, investigation is endless!
+Now I have more colonial newspapers than the shipping reporter could ever have rowed in.
 I also correct various mischiefs of the printers’ devils, tweeting trifles of unintended wit and humour using #TroveAuTextCorrection.

 If you occasionally desire a little colonial news in your day or some research finds that humour or interest me (and hopefully you), I recommend the clippings from my twittergraph.

 Mr David Coombe begs to invite his friends and the public generally, to an early inspection of his quill driving, and respectfully solicits a share of their patronage, which it will be his constant study to merit.